padiketeku/EnvMonMod/EMM-Prac-6-Croc-Biomass-Modelling.md

 # Conclusion

-Sentinel-1 image was used to estimate inundated areas in the Daly Catchments.
+Sentinel-1 image was used to estimate inundated areas of the Adelaide River.
 The relationship between the floodplain size and crocodile biomass was investigated to test the hypothesis that there is a positive linear relationship between the two (floodplain size and crocodile biomass).

 # Code